TESLA'S SUPPOSED CRACKPOTISM - Bill B.

 claims.
 They were indulging in knee-jerk ridicule, simply judging a

 "book" that they hadn't bothered to read.
-But then something strange
+Some of the (Columbia's Pupin)

-happens.
 Tesla's vindication HAS NO EFFECT.
-Opinions about him remain
+Opinions about him remain just as low,

-just as low, and the scoffers don't change their tune.
-They've made up
+and the scoffers don't change their tune.
+They shift tactics and keep up

 Sociologists are familiar with this effect.
 We're all human, and once a